Boudin sausage is a staple dish in the Cajun and Creole cuisine of Louisiana. It’s a spicy and savory snack that is enjoyed in many different ways.

 Boudin is pre-cooked before it is sold, but it still needs to be heated before eating.
 Raw boudin should never be eaten, as it can cause foodborne illnesses.

 Boudin needs to be heated to an internal temperature of at least 165°F (74°C) before consumption.
-Use a food thermometer to ensure the boudin has reached a safe temperature.
+Use a food thermometer to ensure it has reached a safe temperature.

 If you’re reheating boudin that’s been refrigerated or frozen, be sure to thaw it in the refrigerator first before reheating it.
 This will ensure even heating and prevent the growth of harmful bacteria.